NCBI-Hackathons/HaploCravat/README.md

 ## Goals

 * We will add functionality for variant input via dbSNP identifiers (rsids).
-* For users that have run GATK ReadBackedPhasing, the tool will now automatically generate haplotype block annotations.
+* For users that have utilized GATK ReadBackedPhasing to annotate their VCF file, Open-CRAVAT will automatically generate a results column describing haplotype block annotations in the initial VCF pre-processing step.
+A stretch goal is expand the method to incorporate other similar tools, if the output format is suitable for inclusion in the method.
-* Module to generate short sequences to be used in MPRA
+* Addition of a store module that generates short sequences to be used in MPRAs.
+Given an rsID and reference/alternate allele pair, the module will generate a pair of nucleotide sequences representing the local region of the genome (+/- 50 residues on either side of the locus).

 ## Dependencies

 * Open-CRAVAT https://github.com/KarchinLab/open-cravat/wiki
 * Python 3+ https://www.python.org/download/releases/3.0/
 * GATK ReadBackedPhasing https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_phasing_ReadBackedPhasing.php

+## How to use

 ## Resources utilized